ntop/nProbe/doc/src/cli_options.rst

 :code:`-D: dump flows format`

-	Flows stored on disks can be stored in two formats: text with user-specified format or SQLite format (availability depends on the platform and if nProbe has been compiled with it).
-Using flow SQLite format (-D d) can significantly reduce the size of stored files, although all the collectors might not support this format.
-Text flows (-D t) are the safest setting if you want to use a standard collector able to read flows dump on disk.
-You can also export core flow fields (-D B) in binary format for post-processing by binary applications.
-Note that this flag has no effect unless --P is used.
+	Flows stored on disks can be stored in multiple formats: text (default), binary (as they are exported), JSON, or gzip-compressed text flows.
+Note that this flag has no effect unless -P is used.

 :code:`-u: input device index`